-BTEC LEVEL 3 National Certificate in Enterprise and Entrepreneurship
+What is BTEC LEVEL 3 National Certificate in Enterprise and Entrepreneurship?

-This BTEC course encourages you:
+This BTEC course encourages students to:

-- Start up and run your own business - Develop a critical understand of organisations, the markets they serve and the process of adding value.
-This involves the internal workings and management of organisations and the process of decision-making in a dynamic external environment. - Be aware of business behaviour from the perspectives of a range of stakeholders including customer, manager, creditor, owner/shareholder and employee.
-In addition, students should be aware of the economic, environmental, ethical, government, legal social and technological issues associated with business activity.
-Students should understand that Enterprise and Entrepreneurship draws on a variety of perspectives and disciplines are interrelated. - Acquire a range of skills including decision making and problem solving in the light of evaluation and, where appropriate, the quantification and management of information. - Managing budgets, promotions and financial money.
+- develop a critical understand of organisations, the markets they serve and the process of adding value.
+This involves the internal workings and management of organisations and the process of decision-making in a dynamic external environment. - be aware of business behaviour from the perspectives of a range of stakeholders including customer, manager, creditor, owner/shareholder and employee.
+In addition, students will explore the economic, environmental, ethical, government, legal social and technological issues associated with business activity. - acquire a range of skills including decision making and problem solving in the light of evaluation and, where appropriate, the quantification and management of information. - managing budgets, promotions and financial money.